-As absolute monarchs throughout Europe identified themselves more and more strongly with Greek heroes and myth-makers, they appropriated these stories and frequently used them as a means of personal promotion.
 By the 17th century, opera had become a highly respected and codified art form in its own right.
 The gorgeous and elaborate productions of the 17th and 18th centuries were expensive to mount and required exceptionally well trained singers, instrumentalists, dancers, machinists and scenic artists.
 The greatest composers of the world lent their talents to developing this art form which came to be seen as one of the sublime examples of human creativity.
 Opera encompasses all of the arts, and enjoyed unparalleled popularity from its conception right up to today.
 Opera is the stylish, dazzling, often beautiful, often sad, warm hearted, funny, serious and even sexy form of music that has enriched our lives for hundreds of years.
 Originally an art form for a privileged few, opera has evolved into an international multi-media crowd pleaser.
 The word “opera” is Italian and comes from the plural for the word “opus” which means work.
 Opera combines the best of all worlds- spectacular singing, rich orchestral sounds, drama, dance, beautiful sets, lavish costumes, elaborate lighting and special effects.
 These artistic qualities combine to make opera one of the most powerful and comprehensive art forms.
 The word “baroque” was originally used as an insult to describe art or music which was overly extravagant, even slightly bizarre.
 It comes from the Portuguese word barroco, a misshapen pearl.
 In the twentieth century it has become the respectable name for music from about 1600, when opera was born in Italy, until about 1750.

 The proscenium stage that we know today was invented in the 17th century.
 Before this time theatrical events took place out of doors on movable carts and platforms or in the banqueting and reception halls of palaces and great homes.
 Opera as we know it was invented in this period as an entertainment for rich and powerful patrons wealthy enough to commission these spectacular and frequently allegorical dramas set to music.
 An increasing demand for these entertainments led to the creation of public theatres with seating arranged around a stage that very much resemble a picture in a frame.
 The scenic designer of these productions (who often worked as an architect, engineer and painter) treated the stage as his canvas and carved and gilded proscenium as his frame.